+1 (316) 302-5145

 gmos

-A recent visit to the UK – and no reactions – is it the lack of GMOs?
+A recent visit to the UK — and no allergic reactions.
+Could GMOs be the missing link?

-During June and July I had the good fortune to make a long-awaited visit to my home country, the United Kingdom, aka Britain and aka England, since I am from the South and English!
+This past June and July, I had the joy of returning to my home country, the United Kingdom, also known as Britain (or England, since I’m from the South and definitely English!).

 America, please take note.